 The intent of this project is to construct a new 40' x 80' pole building to serve as the Pennsylvania Game Commission (PGC) maintenance crew headquarters.
-The new building is in West Burlington Township, Bradford County on State Game Lands #289.
+The new building is in West Rockhill Township, Bucks County on State Game Lands #196.
 The project consists of constructing the pole building structure with concrete floor slabs, wood framing, installing metal roofing and siding panels, installing insulation, interior OSB walls w/FRP panels, installing doors, windows, installation of HVAC, electrical and plumbing building systems and other building appurtenances.
 Connections of the utilities for the new building are part of this project and include the telephone, electric, sewer and water supply systems.
-Piping and connection to an existing on site septic tank and seepage bed which is part of the plumbing contract.
+Piping and connections to an existing septic holding tank on site is part of the plumbing contract.
 The connections including trenching and backfilling will be the responsibility of the associated contract.
-The site is mainly level but will need some excavation and additional fill w/stone for the extension of the existing parking area.
+The site is mainly level but will need some additional fill w/stone for the parking area.
 This is included in the quantities.